jcoreNL/spring-4.3-exam-notes/README.md

 ### What is a BeanFactoryPostProcessor and what is it used for?
 Allows for custom modification of an application context's bean definitions, adapting the bean property values of the context's underlying bean factory.
 A BeanFactoryPostProcessor may interact with and modify bean definitions, but never bean instances.
 Doing so may cause premature bean instantiation, violating the container and causing unintended side-effects.
+Therefore, `BeanFactoryPostProcessor` beans will need to be declared static.
 If bean instance interaction is required, consider implementing BeanPostProcessor instead.

 ### What is a BeanPostProcessor and how is the difference to a BeanFactoryPostProcessor?
 What do they do?
 When are they called?
 Factory hook that allows for custom modification of new bean instances, e.g. checking for marker interfaces or wrapping